 The Fellow will work with Program staff to develop and implement a social media and earned media outreach strategy.
-Utilizing the organization’s website, social media platforms, and access to media outlets to media outlets, the Fellow will help create and edit video and broadcast the activities of the organization and its programs.
+Utilizing the organization’s website, social media platforms, and access to media outlets, the Fellow will help create and edit video and broadcast the activities of the organization and its programs.
 Adobe Premier and Canva experience preferred.

 - A passion for civic education and the need to protect and promote our democracy.